 2.3 Other consideration of the guideline

 In recent years, with the development of technology, the number of marine economic activities has been increasing.
 The rise of economic activities such as offshore wind farms and aquaculture have brought new challenges to the activities of buoy tenders.
-Vessel traffic density and volume have also increased, resulting in more operational and navigational risk, more AtoNs to service, and more private AtoNs requiring additional supervision and inspection, with these tasks being assigned to the buoy tender.
+Vessel traffic density and volume have also increased, resulting in more operational and navigational risk, more AtoNs to service, and more private AtoNsrequiring additional supervision and inspection, with these tasks being assigned to the buoy tender.

 Common requirements